-Assessment of students for Life Skills courses in Stage 6 is against the achievement of outcomes identified through the individual transition process.
+Assessment of students for Stage 6 Life Skills courses is against the achievement of outcomes identified through the individual transition process.

-It is your responsibility to read and refer to the information contained in this booklet of Assessment Procedures and Schedules throughout the HSC year.
+It is your responsibility to read and refer to the information contained in this booklet of Assessment Procedures and Schedules, throughout the HSC year.